upros/acme-integrations/draft-ietf-acme-integrations.md

 This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{?I-D.friel-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.

 The example illustrates the TEAP server sending a Request-Action TLV including a CSR-Attributes TLV instructing the peer to send a CSR-Attributes TLV to the server.
 This enables the server to indicate what fields the peer should include in the CSR that the peer sends in the PKCS#10 TLV.
-For example, the TEAP server could instruct the peer what Subject or SAN entries to include in its CSR.

 Althought not explicitly illustrated in this call flow, the Peer and TEAP Server could exchange BRSKI TLVs, and a BRSKI integration and voucher exchange with a MASA server could take place over TEAP.
 Whether a BRSKI TLV exchange takes place or not does not impact the ACME specific message exchanges.